 Supports internships that engage the participant in projects and activities that will lead to greater discernment of the role that their religious and spiritual commitments will play influencing their vocational goals.
 Students are encouraged to meet with the Chair to assess the fit of their internship to the Program prior to applying.

-Writing Grant - Janet Carl, Chair
+Writing Internship Fund - Janet Carl, Chair

 Supports internships in organizations focusing on writing as a profession.
 Applicants should describe one or more specific pieces of writing they will produce during their proposed internship.